 Participants are proposed to be university students from the age of 20 to 24 and they are currently doing business related programs.
 There are five universities selected in this study; Universiti Teknologi MARA (UiTM) Sarawak, Universiti Malaysia Sarawak (UNIMAS), Universiti Putra Malaysia (UPM), Curtin University Malaysia and University of Technology Sarawak (UTS).
 All these five universities represent each main cities in Sarawak such as Kota Samarahan, Bintulu, Miri and Sibu.
-The objectives of the study are: (1) To examine the influence of social system, media system, personality system and entrepreneurial system on the formation of social media dependency (SMD) among Gen Zers in Sarawak; (2) To determine the effects of social intelligence) among Gen Zers in Sarawak.
+The objectives of the study are: (1) To examine the influence of social system, media system, personality system and entrepreneurial system on the formation of social media dependency (SMD) among Gen Zers in Sarawak; (2) To determine the effects of social media dependency (SM) on SMIQ (i.e. social media literacy, online business literacy and social intelligence) among Gen Zers in Sarawak.
 SmartPLS software will be utilized to perform partial least squares - structural equation modeling (PLS-SEM) analyses to verify our proposed model.
-These findings provide guidance for prevention and intervention related to Gen Z social media and entrepreneurial development.
+These findings provide guidance for prevention and intervention related to Gen Z social media usage and dependency.
+The study hopes to have a significant impact on social media and entrepreneurial development.